Convallaria montana Raf.

 Convallaria montana is a rhizomatous perennial that grows up to 10 inches (25 cm) tall.
 It is similar to but should not be confused with the commonly found Eurasian species Convallaria majalis.
 Their characteristics are very similar, and they can be difficult to differentiate.
-The native species is arguably more graceful, with large arching flowering stems.
+However, the native species is arguably more graceful, with large arching flowering stems.
 The sweetly fragrant, bell-shaped flowers are usually ivory-white, sometimes tinged with pink.
 These give way to showy, reddish berry-like fruit.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 Despite its temperamental reputation, Lily of the Valley is easy to grow if you buy it ready potted in spring.
 Dried crowns take ages to get going and do not always survive, and it may also prove difficult to establish chunks supplied by friends.
-In both cases, pot up the crowns separately in a loam-based compost, water well, and allow them to establish for a year before planting out.
+In both cases, pot up the crowns separately in loam-based compost water well, and allow them to establish for a year before planting out.
 (You can do the same in midwinter, forcing the crowns for an early show indoors.)